macropay-solutions/laravel-lumen-crud-wizard/README.md

 ## I. You get:

-- crud-wizard-builder: request builder that is used to encode the request in the request initiator project + documentation (min PHP 7.4 or 8.0) capable of async calls for count to speed up the list on big tables
+- [laravel-crud-wizard-client](https://github.com/macropay-solutions/laravel-lumen-crud-wizard-client): request builder that is used to encode the request in the request initiator project + documentation (min PHP 7.4 or 8.0) capable of async calls for count to speed up the list on big tables
 - laravel-crud-wizard: request parser or translator into sql for the request target project + documentation (min PHP 8.0)
 - [laravel 9 demo project that uses laravel-crud-wizard](https://github.com/macropay-solutions/laravel-crud-wizard-demo)